0xSimbo/gca-crm-backend/src/routers/fractions-router/README.md

       - `totalEarnedSoFar`: Sum of inflation + protocol deposit rewards
   - `otherFarmsWithRewards` shows farms where wallet has reward splits but didn't purchase fractions:
     - Typically farm owner rewards or other reward split arrangements
-    - Includes breakdown of inflation vs protocol deposit rewards
+    - Includes totals and week-by-week breakdown:
+      - `weeklyBreakdown`: Array showing rewards earned each week
+      - `totalInflationRewards`: GLW earned from protocol inflation
+      - `totalProtocolDepositRewards`: GLW earned from protocol fee deposits (PD)
     - `asset` shows the payment currency the farm used for protocol deposits (GLW, USDC, USDG, etc.)
     - Shows `lastWeekRewards` (most recent week in the range)
     - `weeksLeft` calculation: